kyamagu/matlab-tcpip/README.md

     response = TCPClient(hostname, port, request, ...)

-The function accepts the following additional option.
+The function accepts a following option.

   * `serialize` - Logical flag to automatically serialize Matlab variables in request and response.
 Default true.